slrbnet/repository/content/data/MoroStory.md

 tags: Moro, Nuba, Sudan, Niger-Congo, African, Story, Gloss
 open_access: yes
 publications:
-summary:This website contains a collection of texts and stories in the Moro language.
+shortdesc: A collection of stories in Moro and glosses summary:This website contains a collection of texts and stories in the Moro language.
 Moro is a language of the Nuba Mountains of Sudan, where the Moro people have lived since ancient times.
 Moro is a Kordofanian language, a subgroup of the Niger-Congo language family.
 Through the texts on this page you can learn more about the Moro, their culture, and their traditional stories.